Spouse visa, Section 30 Residence Act

 1.4.1 Probationary period passed

-Furthermore, your livelihood must be secure if you want to apply for a visa or a residence permit for family reunification.
-This usually means that, as a foreigner living in Germany, you must provide evidence of an employment contract with a sufficient salary .
-The authorities also often require that the probationary period has already expired (so-called “sustainably” secured livelihood) and that the employment relationship has not yet been terminated.
-From a legal perspective, it is doubtful whether such strict requirements can be inferred from the law.
-To prove “sustainably” secured livelihood, a so-called employer certificate must usually be submitted.
-In this document, the employer of the foreigner living in Germany must confirm that the information provided by the foreigner in the visa process is correct, that the probationary period has already expired and that the employment relationship has not yet been terminated.
-The employer certificate can usually be downloaded from the website of the respective immigration authority (see, for example, here for the immigration authority in Frankfurt am Main, here for the district administration department (KVR) in Munich (Munich immigration authority) and here for the immigration authorities in Hamburg (Hamburg Welcome Center)).
+Furthermore, your livelihood must be secure if you wish to apply for a visa or residence permit for family reunification.
+This generally means that, as a foreigner living in Germany, you must provide proof of an employment contract with a sufficient salary .
+The authorities often also require that the probationary period has already expired (so-called "sustainably" secured livelihood) and that the employment relationship has not yet been terminated.
+From a legal perspective, it is quite doubtful whether such strict requirements can be derived from the law.
+To prove "sustainably" secured livelihood, a so-called employer's certificate must usually be submitted.
+In this document, the employer of the foreigner living in Germany must confirm that the information provided by the foreigner during the visa process is correct, that the probationary period has already expired, and that the employment relationship has not yet been terminated.
+The employer's certificate can usually be downloaded from the website of the respective immigration authority (see, for example, here for the immigration authority in Frankfurt am Main, here for the district administration department (KVR) in Munich (Munich immigration authority) and here for the immigration authorities in Hamburg (Hamburg Welcome Center)).

 1.4.2 Adequate living space

-Another requirement for family reunification with a foreigner is that you can prove that you have “sufficient” living space .
-This requirement is also checked very strictly by the authorities.
-What exactly constitutes “sufficient” living space is a matter of debate in legal science, as the law does not specify the size of the apartment or a specific duration of the rental agreement.
+Another requirement for family reunification with a foreigner is that you can prove that you have "sufficient" living space .
+This requirement is also subject to strict scrutiny by the authorities.
+What exactly constitutes "sufficient" living space is a matter of considerable legal debate, as the law does not specify the size of the apartment or a specific duration of the rental agreement.
 This point therefore repeatedly leads to disputes with the authorities and in court.
-The first point of reference for determining the size of the apartment is the “Housing Supervision Act” of the state of Berlin, according to which at least 9 m² must be available for each adult and at least 6 m² for each child .
-However, the Housing Supervision Act is a social law (i.e. does not refer directly to the Residence Act) and is only relevant for the state of Berlin (so-called state legislation).
-This law does not apply in other federal states in Germany.
-However, similar standards have been developed in case law.
-According to a frequently quoted ruling by the Berlin-Brandenburg Higher Administrative Court, the living space is sufficient if “12 square metres of living space are available for each family member over the age of six and 10 square metres for each family member under the age of six, and ancillary rooms (kitchen, bathroom, toilet) can be used to an appropriate extent” (Berlin-Brandenburg Higher Administrative Court, ruling of July 31, 2015 - 7 B 39.14).
-According to another ruling by the Berlin-Brandenburg Higher Administrative Court, a 10% drop below these values is not harmful (Berlin-Brandenburg Higher Administrative Court, ruling of March 25, 2010 - OVG 3 B 9.08).
+The initial basis for determining the size of the apartment is the "Housing Supervision Act" of the state of Berlin, which stipulates that at least 9 m² must be available for each adult and at least 6 m² for each child .
+However, the Housing Supervision Act is a social law (and therefore does not directly relate to the Residence Act) and is only relevant for the state of Berlin (so-called state legislation).
+This law does not apply in other German states.
+However, similar standards have emerged in case law.
+According to a widely cited ruling by the Higher Administrative Court of Berlin-Brandenburg, living space is sufficient if "12 square meters of living space are available for each family member over six years of age and 10 square meters for each family member under six years of age, and ancillary rooms (kitchen, bathroom, toilet) can be shared to a reasonable extent" (Higher Administrative Court of Berlin-Brandenburg, ruling of July 31, 2015 - 7 B 39.14).
+According to another ruling by the Higher Administrative Court of Berlin-Brandenburg, a 10% drop below these values is considered harmless (Higher Administrative Court of Berlin-Brandenburg, ruling of March 25, 2010 - OVG 3 B 9.08).

-Sufficient living space must often be proven to the immigration authorities by presenting a corresponding housing certificate .
-You can usually download this housing certificate from the immigration authorities' website (e.g. here for the immigration authorities in Frankfurt am Main and here for the district administration department (KVR) in Munich (Munich immigration authorities)), otherwise it will be sent or handed to you by your responsible clerk.
-The housing certificate should not be confused with the landlord confirmation (which is sent to you by your landlord) or the registration certificate (which is given to you by the citizens' office, district office or town hall).
+Sufficient living space must often be proven to the immigration authorities by submitting a corresponding housing certificate .
+This housing certificate can usually be downloaded from the immigration authorities' website (e.g., here for the Frankfurt am Main Immigration Office and here for the Munich District Administration Office (KVR)).
+Otherwise, it will be sent or handed to you by your responsible clerk.
+The housing certificate should not be confused with the landlord confirmation (which is sent to you by your landlord) or the registration certificate (which is issued to you by the citizens' office, district office, or town hall).

 1.5 Approval of the immigration authorities

-A further requirement for family reunification is that the immigration authorities agree to the embassy issuing the visa.
+A further prerequisite for family reunification is that the immigration authorities approve the embassy's issuance of the visa.
 Although you must apply for the visa at the embassy, the embassy will then internally contact the immigration authorities of the specified place of residence to obtain the necessary approval.
-This approval process causes many difficulties in practice, as internal coordination between the authorities takes a very long time and often does not work.
+This approval process causes many difficulties in practice because the internal coordination between the authorities takes a very long time and often does not work.
 Sometimes it can even happen that the authorities have different opinions.
-This happens, for example, if the embassy believes that all the requirements for issuing a visa have been met, but the immigration authorities have a different opinion.
-The process is then "frozen" because both authorities no longer see themselves as responsible and therefore do not process the case any further.
+This happens, for example, if the embassy believes that all the requirements for issuing a visa have been met, but the immigration authorities disagree.
+The procedure is then "frozen" because both authorities no longer see themselves as responsible and therefore do not process the case any further.
 The only way to "resolve" such situations is usually to hire a lawyer to request access to the files and then mediate the conflict between the authorities.

 2. Apply for a spouse visa

 The spouse visa for family reunification is generally applied for at the embassy like any other visa.
-The above requirements must be proven by presenting the relevant documents at the visa appointment at the embassy.
-Since family reunification visas have often been abused in the past (e.g. by establishing a fictitious marriage), the embassies are often overly cautious when processing applications (especially in countries with dysfunctional document systems (e.g. Pakistan and Nigeria)), which makes the process very complicated and lengthy.
-Even small errors in the documents or in the appointment often lead to a blockade attitude on the part of the embassies, as they very quickly suspect fraud and refuse to process the application any further.
-To avoid this, it is advisable to commission a lawyer specializing in migration law to carry out a document review (“ lawyer verification ”) and provide legal support for the visa process before submitting the application.
+The above-mentioned requirements must be proven by presenting the relevant documents at the visa appointment at the embassy.
+Since family reunification visas have often been abused in the past (e.g., by establishing a sham marriage), embassies are often overly cautious when processing applications (particularly in countries with partially dysfunctional document management systems (e.g., Pakistan and Nigeria)), which makes the process very complicated and lengthy.
+Even minor errors in the documents or during the appointment often lead to a blockade by the embassies, as they quickly suspect fraud and refuse to process the application further.
+To avoid this, it is advisable to engage a migration lawyer to conduct a document review (“ lawyer verification ”) and provide legal support during the visa process before submitting the application.

 .